DLR-RM/rafcon-task-planner-plugin/examples/restaurant_tutorial/restaurant_tutorial.md

     )
     ```
     The action is called eat, and has also two parametersː ?person of type Person and ?food of type Food
-    **IMPORTANT**ː the names of the variables ?person and ?food have to match with the names of the states input ports person and food.
+    **IMPORTANT**ː the names of the variables ?person and ?food have to match with the names of the state's input ports person and food.
 But not every parameter of the action has to have an corresponding input port in the state and vice versa.

-8. In further states you can click auto complete, (bewareː auto complete is just a best effort approach, it works fine in most cases (I don't know a case yet, where it doesn't work), nevertheless you should check the results.) but in this first state i want to explain the other fields.
+8. In further states you can click auto complete, (bewareː auto complete is just a best effort approach, it works fine in most cases (I don't know a case yet, where it doesn't work), nevertheless you should check the results.) but in this first state I will explain all fields.

 9. In the **Predicates section** you have to insert the predicates, which are used by the action.
 In this case, the predicates are "be-full" and "has".
 They are used for example as "(has ?person ?food)".
 The complete predicate (we have to insert the complete predicate into the field) would be "(has ?person - Person ?food - Food)".
    In this section variable names don't matter, just the predicate name and its types.
 So (has ?person - Person ?food - Food) and (has ?dosent - Person ?matter - Food) are the same predicate, but (has ?person - Object ?food - Food) would be a different one (because it differs in the type "Object").
-   According to this information, we have to insert the following into the Predicate Sectionː
+   According to this, we have to insert the following into the Predicate Sectionː
     ```Pddl
     (be-full ?person - Person)
     (has ?person - Person ?food - Food)